 If you like shiny objects, today’s post is for you!
 I wanted to experiment with Dixie Belle Moonshine Metallics and Crackle medium, and this little end table is the result.
-A faux marble look on wood that is classy and a bit glam too.
+I accidentally discovered how to paint faux marble on wood the easy way, and the result is classy and a bit glam too.

 At first I tried to use the Crackle in the traditional way by painting one color, then the Crackle, allowing it to dry and then painting another color (Silver Bullet in this case).
 But it didn’t “crack” as expected.
 So this new technique was born!
 If you’d like to see a demonstration, I did this piece in a Facebook Live video here.

 Before we jump into it, here are all the products I used.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)

 - Moonshine Metallics in Silver Bullet, Steel Magnolia, Pacific & Gold Digger

 - Doily Stencil (Michael’s)

 If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download it free here by clicking the picture: